sammydowds/next-blog/notes/business_planning.md

 So I did what any over-zealous engineer would do - built an entire platform before having any users. #Winning.

 After building it and thinking "wow, its pretty cool." -- I devised a plan to get some feedback.
 My plan was simple and minimal (I wasnt looking to seriously launch at this point).
-I would go on reddit, and post about it on a few "entreprenural" sub-reddits and try to drive traffic to the landing page.
+I would go on reddit, and post about it on a few "entrepreneurial" sub-reddits and try to drive traffic to the landing page.

 On that landing page, I embedded a loom video plus a google form for people to sign up to a waitlist.
 This resulted in a few sign ups, and a couple of bots asking to connect on Twitter.
 Maybe I will run an ad campaign on Meta to see what kind of CTR I could get to the landing page and sign-ups.